tomphillipsmusic/KataClub/README.md

 A unit test is a method to test a specific piece of code.
 The tests help us make sure our code is behaving as expected.
 Several of these challenges have solutions that can be validated with unit tests which we will provide when possible.
 Below is a rough outline of the general strategy.

 1. give a test case
-2. hardcode the expected value
-3. run your function
+2. run your function
-4. compare your results from step 3 to the hardcoded results of 2
+3. compare your results from step 2 to the hardcoded version of what you expect to happen
-5. if they match then the test is a success
+4. if they match then the test is a success

 ### Example

 this is a demo for a function and some tests that would go with it.
+The function should take in a string and return a greeting with the entered name in all caps.

 ```
 func greetingAllCapsName(name: String) -> String {